burke-software/django-report-builder/docs/quickstart.md

 - Download the last report that was run instead of regenerating
 - Nicer status messages about report status

+### Turn off front-end

+If you're developing your own front-end then you would need the ability to disable the front-end that comes with this package.
+To disable the built-in front-end:

+    REPORT_BUILDER_FRONTEND = False

+By default the front-end is turned on.

 **Installation**

 1. Set up Celery